zheniat/CarND-Behavioral-Cloning-P3/readme.md

 ![alt text][image5]
 ![alt text][image6]

 To augment the data sat, I also flipped images and angles to generalize the model away from left turns.
-For example, here is an image that has then been flipped:
+For example, here is an image that has been flipped:

 ![alt text][image7]